Asmor/5e-monsters/README.md

 			* Curse of Strahd: `Strahd`
 			* Fifth Edition Foes: `5eF`
 			* Primeval Thule Campaign Setting: `ThuleCS`
 		* **link** is a link to the source.
 This should be a landing page of some sort, not a direct link to a PDF.
-For example, a blog post, a reddit threat, an online store front.
+For example, a blog post, a reddit thread, an online store front.
+3. Publish your Google Doc to the web.
+Select File -> Publish to the web.
-3. Go to the sheet checker (see links section above).
+4. Go to the sheet checker (see links section above).
 Put the URL for your sheet in the box and click the button.
+Note that this is the URL of your Google doc, *not* its publish URL.
 Fix any errors you get and try again.
-4. Once you're done, click "Manage Custom Content" in KFC.
+5. Once you're done, click "Manage Custom Content" in KFC.
 Put the URL for your sheet in the field that says URL, give it a name, and click add.
 If you've done everything correctly, your monsters will now be integrated into the list.

 # Contributing content to Kobold Fight Club